Mimikkk/hearth/readme.md

 - **Sound System**: Hearth has a sound system that allows you to play sounds within your scenes.
 - **Pipelines**: Hearth allows for render/compute/compile passes to be created and managed.
 - **Post Processing**: Hearth has a post-processing system that allows you to apply post-processing effects to your scenes.
-- Check the code for the rest of the features.
+- Check the code for the rest of features.
 (I will update as the project reaches satisfactory state)

 ## Remaining elements before release